-I am exploring lettering to continue thirty years of making art.
-The new signature ‘Colourscript’ work features difficult to read writing, referring to hieroglyphs, code and language.
-Incorporating writing into the visual artwork gives many permutations for future work, varying in media depending on the individual piece; the common thread is my use of writing as drawing.
+The new signature ‘Colourscript’ work explores lettering to continue thirty years of making art and features difficult to read writing, referring to hieroglyphs, code and language.
+Incorporating writing into the visual artwork gives me many permutations for future work, varying in media depending on the individual piece; the common thread is my use of writing as drawing.
 I aim to engage with those confused by what modern art is about.
 Drawing words on the surface spells out the inspiration behind the work’s creation; as the writing is almost illegible the viewer can bring their interpretation to it.
-Art questions who we are now; drawing written art places my views in these universal questions.
+Art questions who we are now; drawing written art places my views directly in these universal questions.

 The text varies for each piece.
 Some are mini monologues or poems commenting on the age we live in or my personal experience, and others are taken from writing that moves me.
 I’ve always loved reading and writing- from the Classics to modern novels and poetry, which captures complex emotions economically and with fine precision.
 I’m also interested in the shapes of word-making and the physical process of calligraphy as drawing.
 Transcripts of individual works are available on request.